 It’s the big one Down Under on the first Tuesday in November.
 The Melbourne Cup is the biggest Australian race of the year – bar none – in fact, and it is the most valuable staying handicap run anywhere in the world and a race well worth setting your alarm clocks for.

-A field of 24 runners will go post once again for “the race that stops a nation” at Flemington Racecourse in Melbourne which was established in 1861.
+A maximum field of 24 runners go post for “the race that stops a nation” at Flemington Racecourse in Melbourne which was established in 1861.
 European raiders have had good strike rate in this recently with British, Irish, German and French trained winners in the last decade.

 Melbourne Cup Past Winners

 |2017||Rekindling||14/1||Joseph O’Brien||Corey Brown|